Gabriel-Garcia-Caysahuana/Gabriel-Garcia-Caysahuana/README.md

 <h3 align="center">A passionate Algorithms and backend developer from Perú</h3>

 ### Projects:
-- **[My Blog Personal Website](https://blog-garcia-caysahuana.fly.dev/)**: A responsive web portfolio built with Django and Bootstrap, showcasing my projects and skills.
+- **[My Blog Personal Website](https://blog-garcia-caysahuana.fly.dev/)**: Responsive personal blog using Django and Bootstrap, where I share articles of my own, including summaries, annotations, tutorials, and concepts.
+This space allows me to organize my notes and, at the same time, share them with others.
 - **[Expense Tracker](#)**: A web app to manage daily expenses, using Django for the backend and PostgreSQL for data storage.
 - **[Stock Price Visualizer](#)**: A tool to fetch and visualize historical stock prices, built with Python, Pandas, and Matplotlib.